Math and computer literacy instruction are foundational to the Tujenge curriculum, giving students a strong technical foundation.

 Summer Term: Explore

 After initially continuing the curriculum from the first term, mathematics instruction in the summer eventually shifts focus into preparation for standardized tests and reinforcement of application-based understanding of secondary school-level mathematics.
+Periodically, however, challenging, technical topics from physics and mathematics are presented in order to encourage deep analysis, and to demonstrate how well ‘within-reach’ otherwise advanced content can be for the motivated university student.

 Spring Term: Prepare